LuukHenk/head_box/ROADMAP.md

 - When the player is rotated, take this into account with the collision
 - https://rapier.rs/docs/user_guides/bevy_plugin/rigid_bodies Maybe this article helps

+### Add pistol
+- Has a reload time, and a bullet
+- Rename the bullet crate to weapons
+- Has the shoot system, used by the player

 ### Add sound effects
 - Shooting sound